 2. Mexico is a dangerous country.

-4. If you move to Mexico, you will often get sick from contaminated food.
+4. You will often get sick from contaminated food in Mexico

 False.
-Another interesting fact is that younger people are more likely to be visited by Montezuma’s Revenge than older people.
+Surprisingly younger people are more likely to be visited by Montezuma’s Revenge than older people.
 Often defined as a “traveler's” disease younger people get sick more often because they are more adventurous.

-Everyone is advised to take the precaution of soaking vegetables in water with a few drops of Microdyn (or a liter of water with a few drops of Clorox).
-I must confess that I don’t do it (I'm just lazy).
+Most people in the United States these days wash their produce.
+In Mexico, you are advised to take the precaution of soaking vegetables in water with a few drops of Microdyn (or a liter of water with a few drops of Clorox) as well.

 5. You can’t buy coastal property in Mexico